 Citation Guidelines for BLAST Software

 BLAST (Basic Local Alignment Search Tool) underpins a huge amount of biological research.
-Just like any other tool or resource, it’s important to cite BLAST and its related software and data sources in your publications.
+Just like any other tool or resource, it is important to cite BLAST and its related software and data sources in your publications.

 Do also remember to indicate the version of any software you used, as well as the versions of the datasets you used.
 The results you obtain with the latest version may be different from those obtained with an older version.

-For example, the top of a SequenceServer BLAST report precisely indicate versions:
+For example, the top of a SequenceServer BLAST report precisely indicates versions:

 BLAST has evolved through dozens of publications over the years, culminating in the BLAST+ algorithm.
 While there are many important papers, if you’re using command-line BLAST or the NCBI website, it’s most important to cite current BLAST+ suite: